adopt-liveview/adopt-liveview/priv/pages/2024/04-03-your-first-mistakes-en_US.md

 }
 ```

-In Elixir a `KeyError` means that at a given moment you had a map and tried to access a key that does not exist in it in the format `mapa.chave_inexistente`.
-Remembering that in our `render/1` we made `@name` which is the same as `assigns.name` it makes sense that it was a `KeyError`.
+In Elixir a `KeyError` means that at a given moment you had a map and tried to access a key that does not exist in it such as `my_map.key_that_does_not_exist`.
+Recall that in our `render/1` we used `@name` which is the same as `assigns.name` it makes sense that it was a `KeyError`.
 To make the above error message even clearer, we can simplify it as:

 ```elixir
 ** (exit) an exception was raised: